You might have heard a little something about e-learning this past month or so?

 One huge benefit of eLearning is that it allows users to jump in and learn when most convenient for them.
 One drawback, though, is that most experiences don’t offer the two-way communication between an instructor and student, with teaching taking place in the form of a recorded video or written word.

 In the end, the learning experience is far from personalized, and many student questions might go unanswered...ultimately leading to a decline in engagement.
-So, to counter, a one-on-one option offers that benefit of being able to interact with a live instructor.
+So, to counter, a big one-on-one tutoring benefit includes being able to interact with a live instructor.

-It's basically a virtual tutoring session, for example, like iD Tech's private coding lessons, where your child can sign up for 60-minute learning sessions with custom lessons tailored to their needs.
+It's basically a virtual tutoring session, for example, like iD Tech's private coding tutoring, where your child can sign up for 60-minute learning sessions with custom lessons tailored to their needs.

 3. Group learning